anseki/readline-sync/README.md

 *Type:* string or others
 *Default:* `'> '`

 Set the prompt-sign that is displayed to the user by `prompt*` methods.
-For example you see `> ` that is Node's prompt-sign when you run `node` on the command line.
+For example you see `> ` that is Node.js's prompt-sign when you run `node` on the command line.
 This may be string, or may not be (e.g. number, Date, Object, etc.).
-It is converted to string every time (i.e. `toString` method is called) before it is displayed.
+It is converted to string every time (i.e. `toString` method is called) before it is displayed. (see [Note](#note) also)
 It can include the [placeholders](#placeholders).

 For example: